Clubs and Extracurricular Activities

 - Freshman Class Advisor- Heather Butt

-Yearbook (Junior High) - Carolyn Sullivan
+Yearbook (Junior High) - Carolynn Sullivan

-Yearbook (High School)
+Yearbook (High School) - Kristen Schlie

 Yearbook is both a club and a class open to students in grades 9 to 12.
 In the past three years, the club has grown from one student to over 20.
 They work to create the Deer Park annual Antlers, a 136-page record of the school year, from top to bottom, choosing a theme and design elements, creating and designing spreads and pages, selling and creating ads, marketing and selling the yearbooks, taking photos, writing copy, etc. Additionally, the members of the club study elements of publishing and journalism, marketing, and sales.
 Club members work hard to create a document that can serve as an historical document, which represents a specific school year.